-Yet there’s a point where a product can be over-designed, which tends to happen when decisions are made by committee rather than an individual.
+At the same time, there’s a point where a product can be over-designed, especially when decisions are made by committee rather than an individual.
 We balance under- and over-designing by fixing the Design phase to a third of the total project schedule.
 Thereafter, if Design is planned for 3 weeks but stretches to two months, we can know with high certainty that Development and Delivery will slip, too.
 We’ve found that most utility contracts include ~3 months of requirements, and we often recommend fixing Design to exactly one month.

 We try to get everyone to write down what they think they know about the final product, and then we identify everything we don't, including the data, inputs, outputs, calculations, and even the copy.
 Scoping deliberately ensures projects will be launched correctly, on time, and on budget.